-Well, as Gutham explains, it’s all down to who you appear to be closest to based on your interactions.
-Your interactions with other accounts’ profiles, posts and stories can influence who appears on the top of your list.
+Well, as Gutham explains, it all comes down to who you appear to be closest to based on your interactions, including your interactions with other accounts’ profiles, posts, and stories.

 According to Instagram, a lot of different actions can be classed as an “interaction”.